Military history of South Africa: Khoikhoi-Dutch Wars

 The arrival of the permanent settlements of Europeans, under the Dutch East India Company, at the Cape of Good Hope in 1652 brought them into the land of the local people, such as the Khoikhoi (called Hottentots by the Dutch), and the Bushmen (also known as the San), collectively referred to as the Khoisan.
 While the Dutch traded with the Khoikhoi, nevertheless serious disputes broke out over land ownership and livestock.
 This resulted in attacks and counter-attacks by both sides which were known as the Khoikhoi–Dutch Wars that ended in the eventual defeat of the Khoikhoi.
 The First Khoikhoi-Dutch War took place from 1659 – 1660 and the second from 1673 – 1677.

 Anglo-Dutch rivalry

 Castle of Good Hope

-During 1664, tensions between England and the Netherlands rose with rumours of war being imminent – that same year, Commander Zacharius Wagenaer was instructed to build a pentagonal castle out of stone at 33.925806°S 18.427758°E. On 26 April 1679, the five bastions were built.
+During 1664, tensions between England and the Netherlands rose with rumours of war being imminent – that same year, Commander Zacharias Wagenaer was instructed to build a pentagonal castle out of stone at 33.925806°S 18.427758°E. On 26 April 1679, the five bastions were built.
 The Castle of Good Hope is a fortification which was built on the original coastline of Table Bay and now, because of land reclamation, seems nearer the centre of Cape Town, South Africa.
 Built by the VOC between 1666 and 1679, the Castle is the oldest building in South Africa.
 The Castle acted as local headquarters for the South African Army in the Western Cape, but today houses the Castle Military Museum and ceremonial facilities for the traditional Cape Regiments.